lupyuen/lupyuen.github.io/src/uname.md

 _Can we ignore it?
 Maybe nobody will notice?_

 Noooooo!
-Commit Hash identifies the __Exact Commit of NuttX__ (pic above) that was used to produce the NuttX Build.
+Commit Hash identifies the __Exact Commit of NuttX__ that was used to produce the NuttX Build.
+(Pic above)

 Watch as we stomp the seemingly simple bug...
 That turns out to be __something seriously sinister__! _(Spoiler: Static Vars are broken)_